| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Monday June 7, 2010

 Development Department at the State Department of Agriculture as well as

+serving in recent years as the Assistant Commissioner.
 Stepping into his Market Development shoes is Jamey Allen, who has been a key driver in the Oklahoma Ag in the Classroom efforts.
 Jamey writes us in an email about these new duties for her "I go to work July 1 as director of market development for ODAFF, facilitating promotion of Oklahoma agriculture through the market division programs.
 Ag in the Classroom will keep moving forward under the leadership of Dana Bessinger and Judy Ferrell.
 I am humbled and EXCITED with the challenging opportunity to serve our great State in a different role.
 Rick's retirement plans include fishing and grandkidding.
 He will be missed."
 Besides her service to the school kids of our state through Ag in the Classroom- Jamey Allen has also invested herself into the Oklahoma Ag Leadership Program- as she is a graduate of Class Eleven. | |

-Heavy Test Weights and Good to Excellent Yields Tell Only Half of the Story of the 2010 Oklahoma Wheat Harvest ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Most things in
+| Heavy Test Weights and Good to Excellent Yields Tell Only Half of the Story of the 2010 Oklahoma Wheat Harvest ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Most things in

 life have tradeoffs- and the 2010 Oklahoma wheat crop is no exception.